theekshanawj/node-fetch-client/README.md

 `api.(get|post|put|patch|delete|head|options|download*)`

-*Special method - `download` : This method can be used to handle binary data in a response
+*Special method - `download` : This method can be used to handle binary data in a response.

+Default Http method of `download` is `POST` but this can be changed by passing `method` to `configs` object.

 #### CommonConfig and configs